HussamQreie/DevOps-Project-1/Practical Application-PoC .md

 ### Integrate external tools with Jenkins

-- Just Installing Suggested Plugins is enough to deal with
+- First, Installing Suggested Plugins is important to let Jenkins deals with external tools
-  - for example here: (Git, Github)
+  - for example : (Git, Github)

 ![img-0039](https://github.com/user-attachments/assets/3e3c4c47-ecb5-4696-8dd9-c6d01b47831d)

+- Then, Install the externel tool itself in the hosting machine of Jenkins Server
+  - Git tool is important to deal with (Git,GitHub,GitLab) using commands

 ---

+### Run Jenkins job to pull code from Github